St Peters Lutheran College: Ironbark

 Ironbark is the outdoor campus of St Peters Lutheran College.
 Located near the town of Crows Nest, some 50 km north of Toowoomba and 150 km north-west of Brisbane, the property consists of 600 ha of heavily timbered, undulating granite country.
 The donation of land in 1971, provided the College with an opportunity to develop and implement an outdoor education program.
 After several years of discussion and planning, a pilot program was run in 1974.
 Following the success of the pilot program, Ironbark has been part of the College curriculum since 1976.
 Ironbark was named for the Eucalyptus Crebra, the narrow leaf Ironbark, which grows across the property.

 Heads of College

-The heads of college have been:
+The Heads of College have been:

 Curriculum

 The St Peters curriculum is designed to provide a continuum of experience and knowledge acquisition from Prep to Year 12.
 To this end, St Peters offers programs within four separate sub-schools: Lower Primary (P–4), Upper Primary (5–6), Junior High (7–9) and Senior School (10–12).
 Each sub-school operates semi-autonomously with its own Head of Sub-School and administration.
-The Senior School offers the International Baccalaureate Diploma Program.
+The Senior School offers the International Baccalaureate Diploma Program in addition to the standard QCE program.

 Since 2004, the school has run an exchange program in conjunction with sister school, Immanuel college, in Adelaide, South Australia.
 The focus of the exchange program, or "Mind Change" as it is known, is to allow gifted students from both schools a chance to meet students their age who they can relate their interests to.

+Music Program

+St Peters Lutheran College offers private tuition in many instruments and offers a music scholarship to students.
+The music department is split into 3 sub-departments, the Strings, Choir and Band departments.
+The college also has various music ensembles, most of which rehearse in its Performing Arts Centre.
+Its most notable ensembles are listed as follows: